JimmyXtesla/Flask-Rest-Api/README.md

-REST API in Python using Python Flask Framework
+# REST API in Python using Python Flask Framework
+## A basic fast api for your project